kawserayoub/PhishingQuizGame/README.md

 # To be Phished or not to be Phished

-Ett interaktivt quiz som tränare användare i att upptäcka phishing mejl.
+Ett interaktivt quiz som tränar användare i att upptäcka phishing mejl.
 Ett tidigare prototyp finns i mappen "ProofOfConcept".

 Projektstruktur